July 18, 2024 tips for caring for an orchid indoors

 Cattleya

-Famous for large, colorful flowers and delightful fragrance.
+Famous for large, colorful flowers and a lovely fragrance.

 Troubleshooting Common Problems